Agents in AI Configs

 - Guide models through multi-step tasks using structured instructions.

-- Reuse tools across multiple agents and variations.
+- Reuse shared tools across multiple agents and variations.

 - Monitor workflow performance and compare variations.